Stephenremmi/IPweek3/README.md

 - Access to internet connectivity.
 - Click to the live site
 - Search and open the webpage in Google search engine using the above URL link

+## Languages used
+- HTML5
+- CSS3
+- jQuery 3.4.1

+## Tools used
+- Google fonts
+- SweetAlert
+- Mailchimp

+## Support and Contacts